 We set about repacking all our baggage.
-We were to travel now not with camels but with donkeys, which can only

-I had to go up to the Mazar-tagh hills to make a triangulation.
+We were to travel now not with camels but with donkeys, which can only carry about a quarter as much as a camel.
+Before we started, I had to go up to the Mazar-tagh hills to make a triangulation.
 It was a warm day.
 The hill I wanted to climb was only about three hundred feet above the camp, but it was heavy enough going, because the sand was deep and at every step you slipped back almost as far as you went up.
 The servants were unwilling and thought the whole thing senseless, and I myself was not fired with any great enthusiasm.
 I had seen the customary dust haze approaching from the north, and the chances of our getting to the top before the storm was on us were not great.